gustavo-andres/LetsGo/README.md

 2. Implement a function to find all posts by a specific author
 3. Count posts by month (using the CreatedAt field)

-## Day 8: Putting It All Together - First Attempt
+## Step 8: Putting It All Together - First Attempt

 ### Lesson Goals
 - Begin implementing the full solution